renovate-bot/GoogleCloudPlatform-_-cicd-jumpstart/infra/blueprints/workstations/README.md

 which is assumed to be provisioned by the `cicd_foundation` module.

-If custom images are defined via the `cws_custom_images` variable, the module will also provision the necessary CI/CD components to build and maintain them:
+If custom images are defined via the `cws_custom_images` variable, the module will also provision the necessary CI/CD components to build and maintain them using either GitHub or Secure Source Manager (SSM) as source:

+*   **Secure Source Manager**: If `github_owner` is not provided, a Secure Source Manager instance and repository are provisioned.
+If the variable `secure_source_manager_repo_git_url_to_clone` is set, a one-time Cloud Build trigger clones the specified Git repository and pushes its content to the SSM repository.
-*   **Cloud Build Trigger**: For each custom image, a trigger is created that builds the container image from a specified source repository (e.g., Cloud Source Repositories) containing a `Dockerfile` and pushes it to Artifact Registry upon changes to the source.
+*   **Cloud Build Trigger**: For each custom image, a trigger is created that builds the container image from source (GitHub or SSM) containing a `skaffold.yaml` and pushes it to Artifact Registry upon changes to the source.
+If SSM is used, webhooks are automatically configured to trigger builds on push events; the initial clone and push described above will trigger the first build.
 *   **Cloud Scheduler**: For each custom image, a scheduled job is created that periodically triggers Cloud Build to rebuild the image.
 This is useful for incorporating security patches from base images or updating dependencies,